 - American College of Construction Lawyers, Fellow

-- American Arbitration Association, Member, National Construction Panel and Complex Disputes Arbitrator
+- American Arbitration Association, Arbitrator on National Construction Panel, Large Complex Disputes Panel and Megaprojects Panel

 - American Bar Association, Member, Forum Committee on the Construction Industry, and Public Contract Law and Litigation Sections